 - In Fantastic Four when the Marquis of Death appeared he set Doctor Doom on fire and tossed him into prehistory.
 Unsurprisingly, he came back.

 - One of Onslaught's first actions was to beat The Juggernaut to a pulp and hurl him all the way to New Jersey.
-Mostly to get back as Juggernaut from the crap he did to Professor Xavier all their lives as Onslaught turned out to be Xavier's dark side run amok.
+Mostly to get back at Juggernaut for the crap he did to Professor Xavier all their lives as Onslaught turned out to be Xavier's dark side run amok.
+At the time the issue was written the writers had no idea who or what Onslaught was, they just wanted to demonstrate he was a threat.

 - When trying to establish Kaine as a credible threat during The Clone Saga, the writers had him kill off longtime Spider-Man foe Doctor Octopus.
 It didn't take.